myshell-ai/AIlice/README.md

 - hf:NousResearch/Nous-Hermes-2-Mixtral-8x7B-DPO
 - hf:Phind/Phind-CodeLlama-34B-v2

+## The Most Outstanding Open-source Model

+We will select the currently best-performing open-source model to provide a reference for users of open-source models.

+- The best among all models: **hf:NousResearch/Nous-Hermes-2-Mixtral-8x7B-DPO**

+- The best among 7B models: **hf:Open-Orca/Mistral-7B-OpenOrca**

+If you find a better model, please let me know.

 ## How to Add LLM Support
 For advanced players, it is inevitable to try more models.
 Fortunately, this is not difficult to achieve.